Hayashi Lab · Kochi University

 Fascin expression persists with fibronectin in embryonic rat hepatoblasts.

 Both fascin and fibronectin are known to play important roles in cell adhesion and migration.
 They are noted as tumor markers or inhibiting target for tumor treatment.
 In this study, embryonic rat livers were obtained to examine the expression of fascin and fibronectin during liver development.
 Then, the effect of fibronectin on fascin expression was investigated.
 At embryonic day (ED) 10.5, when the foregut endoderm began to form the liver bud and spread into the septum transversum, fibrous extracellular matrix was observed between the space where the liver bud and the septum transversum merged.
 At ED11.5, fibronectin was observed surrounding the cluster of fascin-positive hepatoblasts.
 At ED13.5, hematopoietic cells emerged and both fibronectin and fascin expression started to decline.
 Fascin and fibronectin appeared temporarily and disappeared by ED 14.5.
 Their expression was chronologically synchronized.
 Subsequently, the effect of fibronectin on fascin was examined by cultivation of hepatoblasts that were isolated from the ED13.5 rat liver.
 As a result, with fibronectin, fascin was positive in most hepatoblasts, although, without fibronectin, fascin expression was remarkably declined.
-Presently, there are few studies about the relationship between fascin and fibronectin.
 Our findings suggest that fibronectin could regulate fascin expression in rat hepatoblasts.

 Expression of fascin-1, an actin-bundling protein, in migrating hepatoblasts during rat liver development.

 Both fascin and fibronectin are known to play important roles in cell adhesion and migration.
 They are noted as tumor markers or inhibiting target for tumor treatment.
 In this study, embryonic rat livers were obtained to examine the expression of fascin and fibronectin during liver development.
 Then, the effect of fibronectin on fascin expression was investigated.
 At embryonic day (ED) 10.5, when the foregut endoderm began to form the liver bud and spread into the septum transversum, fibrous extracellular matrix was observed between the space where the liver bud and the septum transversum merged.
 At ED11.5, fibronectin was observed surrounding the cluster of fascin-positive hepatoblasts.
 At ED13.5, hematopoietic cells emerged and both fibronectin and fascin expression started to decline.
 Fascin and fibronectin appeared temporarily and disappeared by ED 14.5.
-Their expression was chronologically synchronized.
-Subsequently, the effect of fibronectin on fascin was examined by cultivation of hepatoblasts that were isolated from the ED13.5 rat liver.
-As a result, with fibronectin, fascin was positive in most hepatoblasts, although, without fibronectin, fascin expression was remarkably declined.
-Presently, there are few studies about the relationship between fascin and fibronectin.
 Our findings suggest that fibronectin could regulate fascin expression in rat hepatoblasts.

 Hepatic stellate cells derived from the nestin-positive cells in septum transversum during rat liver development.

 Hepatic stellate cells (HSCs) play a principal role in Vitamin A metabolism and are considered the major matrix-producing cell type in the diseased liver.
 Rat HSCs are identified by immunohistochemistry with myogenic or mesenchymal (desmin, vimentin, and alpha-smooth muscle actin) or neural (e.g., GFAP or neuronal cell adhesion molecule) markers.
 Embryonic origin of rat HSCs was determined using these markers.
 Nestin, an intermediate filament protein originally identified in neuronal stem or progenitor cells, is widely used as a stem cell marker, including hepatic stem cells in adult rat livers.
 Additionally, nestin is reportedly expressed in activated HSCs during liver injury and hepatic regeneration.
-However, little is known about nestin expression in rat fetal liver HSCs.
 The present study aimed to clarify nestin-positive HSC expression during rat liver development.
 At embryonic day (ED) 10.5, nestin expression in mesenchymal cells adjacent to the liver bud was detected by immunohistochemistry.
 At ED 11.5, nestin-positive cells were also detected in desmin-positive cells appearing and increasing in intensity by ED 16.5.
 However, nestin-positive cells in the parenchyma decreased by ED 20.5 or later.
 These findings reveal that the nestin-positive HSCs during rat liver development originate from nestin-positive mesenchymal cells in the septum transversum.

 NOTCH2 signaling confers immature morphology and aggressiveness in human hepatocellular carcinoma cells.

 The NOTCH family of membranous receptors plays key roles during development and carcinogenesis.
 Since NOTCH2, yet not NOTCH1 has been shown essential for murine hepatogenesis, NOTCH2 rather than NOTCH1 may be more relevant to human hepatocarcinogenesis; however, no previous studies have supported this hypothesis.
 We therefore assessed the role of NOTCH2 in human hepatocellular carcinoma (HCC) by immunohistochemistry and cell culture.
 Immunohistochemically, 19% of primary HCCs showed nuclear staining for NOTCH2, indicating activated NOTCH2 signaling.
 NOTCH2-positive HCCs were on average in more advanced clinical stages, and exhibited more immature cellular morphology, i.e. higher nuclear-cytoplasmic ratios and nuclear densities.
-Such features were not evident in NOTCH1 positive HCCs.
 In human HCC cell lines, abundant NOTCH2 expression was associated with anaplasia, represented by loss of E-cadherin.
 When NOTCH2 signaling was stably downregulated in HLF cells, an anaplastic HCC cell line, the cells were attenuated in potential for in vitro invasiveness and migration, as well as in vivo tumorigenicity accompanied by histological maturation.
-Generally, inverse results were obtained for a differentiated HCC cell line, Huh7, manipulated to overexpress activated NOTCH2.
 These findings suggested that the NOTCH2 signaling may confer aggressive behavior and immature morphology in human HCC cells.

 Fascin-1 expression correlates with repression of E-cadherin expression in hepatocellular carcinoma cells and augments their invasiveness in combination with matrix metalloproteinases.

 Expression of fascin-1, an actin bundling protein, is a poor prognostic factor in hepatocellular carcinoma (HCC).
 However, its biological role in HCC cells remains unclear.
 Using human HCC tissues and cell lines HLE, Hep3B, and Huh7, we investigated whether fascin-1 is involved in epithelial-mesenchymal transition (EMT) and increases invasiveness, thus serving as a promoter of cancer aggressiveness.
 Immunohistochemical analysis revealed that fascin-1 expression in 19% of primary HCCs was associated with repression of E-cadherin expression, indicating EMT.
 In vitro, HLE cells showed high fascin-1 expression, loss of E-cadherin, and efficient invasion through Matrigel.
 Knockdown of fascin-1 significantly repressed invasiveness of the HLE cells and slightly induced E-cadherin expression.
-In contrast, Huh7 cells had low fascin-1 levels, high E-cadherin expression, and were expectedly non-invasive.
-However, forced overexpression of fascin-1 conferred only modest invasiveness without E-cadherin repression, indicating that fascin-1 alone cannot effectively stimulate invasiveness or EMT.
-Furthermore, Hep3B cells were non-invasive despite high fascin-1 expression.
-Nevertheless, fascin-1 overexpression dramatically increased the migratory potential of Huh7 cells.
-We then evaluated matrix metalloproteinases (MMPs) 2 and 9 from the HCC cell lines.
-Significant MMP secretion was only found in HLE cells.
-Although MMP levels were not elevated in fascin-1-overexpressing Huh7 cells, their invasiveness was remarkably augmented by coculture with HLE cells, and was suppressed in the presence of an MMP inhibitor.
 In conclusion, we propose that fascin-1 primarily acts as a migration factor associated with EMT in HCC cells and facilitates their invasiveness in combination with MMPs.

 Evaluation of Clinical and Immunohistochemical Factors Relating to Melanoma Metastasis: Potential Roles of Nestin and Fascin in Melanoma.

 For melanoma treatment, an early diagnosis and a complete resection of the primary tumor is essential.
 In addition, detection of factors that may be related to metastasis is indispensable.
 A total of 30 Japanese patients with Stage I or II melanoma, diagnosed according to the classification of the American Joint Committee on Cancer, are included in this study.
 Clinical background (sex, onset age, primary tumor area, existence of remaining cancer cells at the resected tissue margin, and treatment after the primary surgery) and immunohistochemical staining (Nestin and Fascin) on the resected tissue were examined to detect factors statistically related to metastasis.
 The analysis result has shown that older onset age and positive immunohistochemical expressions of Nestin and Fascin are statistically related to metastasis.
-To facilitate meticulous observation of Nestin and Fascin expression at different timing (e.g., onset and metastasis), double immunofluorescence staining was performed.
 Nestin is a class VI intermediate filament protein, initially detected in neural stem cells.
 Fascin is an actin-bundling protein which regulates cell adhesion, migration and invasion.
-Nestin and Fascin are suggested to relate to melanoma metastasis, however, the potential role of Fascin is controversial.
-Analysis of variations in Fascin expression detected in this study may contribute to further investigations concerning potential roles of Fascin for progression of melanoma.
 This is the first study to report double immunofluorescent staining of Nestin and Fascin in melanoma.
 Nestin and Fascin double-positive melanoma cells were detected.

 Micromorphological observation of HLE cells under knockdown of Fascin using LV-SEM.